 Fig. 3.
 RAID5 parity block.

-Start block of the third drive will contain the data or I-nodes table;
+The start block of the third drive will contain the data or I-nodes table;

-Start block of the fourth drive will contain parity (Fig. 3);
+The start block of the fourth drive will contain parity (Fig. 3);

-Parity check procedure includes such steps:
+The parity check procedure includes such steps:

 Choosing partition offset with non-zero data;